futureofcoding/futureofcoding.org/community.md

 Before joining the community, please familiarize yourself with the [member handbook](/member-handbook).
 We have our own cultural norms, and this handbook will help you feel at home.

 Skimmed the handbook?
 Great!
-You're ready to [join the Future of Coding Slack community](https://join.slack.com/t/futureofcoding/shared_invite/zt-8vhwkhg2-rKZkVYJRKTwLbumJWVNaSw).
-(If this link doesn't work, email [admin@futureofcoding.org](mailto:admin@futureofcoding.org?subject=The%20link%20to%20join%20the%20Slack%20didn%27t%20work) for help.)
+You're ready to [join the Future of Coding Slack community](https://join.slack.com/t/futureofcoding/shared_invite/zt-1uaany0o1-jI5r~TLXn2tfEy8uF2i3bA).
+(If this link doesn't work, email [admin@futureofcoding.org](mailto:admin@futureofcoding.org?subject=The%20Slack%20invite%20link%20has%20expired) and we'll set up a new one.)

 <br>